-Ajanta Caves :- Lying in the core of the Sahyadri hills, on the mountain side above the Waghora River, are the overwhelming Ajanta group of caves, fascinating tourists from all over.
+Lying in the core of the Sahyadri hills, on the mountainside above the Waghora River, is the overwhelming Ajanta group of caves, fascinating tourists from all over.
 The caves at Ajanta tell the story of Buddhism, spanning the period from 200 BC to 650 AD.

-Ellora Caves :- The Ellora caves are 34 in number carved into the sides of a basaltic hill, 30 kms from Aurangabad.
+The Ellora caves are 34 in number, carved into the sides of a basaltic hill, 30 km from Aurangabad.
 These impressive caves reflect the finest specimens of cave - temple architecture.
 The caves flaunt intricate facades and elegantly adorned interiors.
-Carved during the 350 AD to 700 AD period these structures represent the three faiths of Hinduism, Buddhism, and Jainism.
+These structures represent the three faiths of Hinduism, Buddhism, and Jainism.

 By Air :- Aurangabad (99 kilometers from Ajanta and 30 km from Ellora) is directly connected to Delhi, Udaipur, Jaipur, and Mumbai.